The Cost of Learning Under Multiple Change Points: Regret Analysis

-up to lower-order $\log\log(T/S)$ terms. \end{theorem} The proof is given in App.~\ref{ATC-th-proof:regret-lower-bound}.
-The linear dependence on the number of changes $S$ and the logarithmic dependence on $T$ in Eq.~\eqref{eq:lower-bound} reflect an inherent cost of non-stationarity: each change induces an unavoidable logarithmic regret due to the time required to accumulate sufficient evidence for detection.
+\end{theorem} The proof is given in App.~\ref{ATC-th-proof:regret-lower-bound}.
+The linear dependence on the number of changes $S$ and the logarithmic dependence on $T$ in Eq.~\eqref{eq:lower-bound} reflect an inherent cost of non-stationarity: each change induces an unavoidable logarithmic regret due to the time required to accumulate sufficient evidence for detection and to re-estimate the segment mean.
+The condition $M \geq c_0 \sigma$ is a non-degeneracy condition ensuring that the model class contains mean shifts of order the noise scale.
 Th.~\ref{th:lower-bound} implies $\mathcal{R}_T^\star(\mathcal{E}) = \Omega\left(\sigma^2(S+1) \log(T/(S+1))\right)$.

 \paragraph*{Proof sketch.} We lower bound the minimax regret by isolating two unavoidable contributions that mirror the upper bound: (i) a bias cost incurred after changes, and (ii) an estimation-variance cost.
 To lower bound the bias from a single change of magnitude~$\Delta$, we partition the horizon into $m$ windows of length~$\ell$, inducing an $m$-ary hypothesis test over the change location.
 The window length must balance two effects: it should be large enough that missing the change incurs substantial regret, yet short enough to prevent sufficient information accumulation to distinguish a change from the no-change instance.
 Using a data-processing inequality, we show that any policy with controlled false alarms cannot reliably adapt to the change unless $\ell \gtrsim \tfrac{\sigma^2}{\Delta^2}\log T$.
 Since delayed adaptation incurs squared-loss regret of order~$\Delta^2$ per step, this yields a lower bound of order~$\Omega(\sigma^2\log T)$.
 Repeating this argument over $S$ disjoint blocks of length~$\Theta(T/S)$ gives a cumulative bias regret of order~$\Omega(\sigma^2 S\log(T/S))$.
 For the variance term, we reduce to sequential mean estimation on each stationary segment.
 A Bayes–minimax argument yields a lower bound of~$\Omega\!\left(\sigma^2\sum_{j=0}^S \log(|\mathcal I_j|+1)\right)$, which is maximized by an equal-length partition, giving~$\Omega(\sigma^2 (S+1)\log(T/(S+1)))$.